 A triangle is equal to 180°.
 The sum of angles in each of the six types of triangles (obtuse, scalene, equilateral, isosceles, acute, and right) is 180°.
-This can be demonstrated by calculating the sum of triangles in equilateral triangle, isosceles triangle, and right triangle.
+This can be demonstrated by calculating the sum of angles in equilateral triangle, isosceles triangle, and right triangle.

 Each internal angle in an equilateral triangle is equal to 60°.
 Therefore, the sum of the three angles in an equilateral triangle is 180°.